 Using cocaine and trazodone together can lead to a condition called serotonin syndrome, which occurs when a person takes medications that cause high levels of serotonin to accumulate.

-Cocaine produces a rush of serotonin in the brain, throwing the balance off.
+Cocaine, like other illicit drugs, produces a rush of serotonin in the brain, throwing the balance off.
 Mixing cocaine with an antidepressant can result in dangerous levels of serotonin.

 Serotonin syndrome can cause serious symptoms such as: